Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: The saltation matrix and how to use it

 By combining \eqref{eq:delta_x_pert_t}, \eqref{eq:barxtbar}, and \eqref{eq:x_pert_t_plus}, $\delta x(\pert{t}^+)$ can now be written as a linear function of $\delta x(t^-)$ and $\delta t$ :

 This step is highlighted by the vector addition in Fig. \ref{fig:geometric-saltation} Eq. c.

 Next, we solve for $\delta t$ as a function of $\delta x(t^-)$.
-The linear property of the guard \eqref{eq:guard_linearization} and the perturbation expressed in terms of the nominal trajectory \eqref{eq:pert_x_pert_t} are used to rewrite the guard evaluated at $\pert{x}(\pert{t}^-)$ as a function of the nominal (and noting that $ g(t^-,{x}({t}^-)) = 0$):
+The linearization of the guard \eqref{eq:guard_linearization} and the perturbation expressed in terms of the nominal trajectory \eqref{eq:pert_x_pert_t} are used to rewrite the guard evaluated at $\pert{x}(\pert{t}^-)$ as a function of the nominal solution (and noting that $ g(t^-,{x}({t}^-)) = 0$):